Fellow-Consulting-AG/docapp-docs/docs/en/security/datensicherung.md

 ---
-title: Data Security Measures of Docbits (DOC²)
+title: Data Security Measures of DocBits (DOC²)
-description: Learn about the robust data security measures implemented by Docbits (DOC²) to ensure the safety and privacy of your uploaded files and sensitive information.
+description: Learn about the robust data security measures implemented by DocBits (DOC²) to ensure the safety and privacy of your uploaded files and sensitive information.
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Data Security
 date: '2021-11-29'
 ---

-# Data Security Measures of Docbits (DOC²)
+# Data Security Measures of DocBits (DOC²)

-At Docbits (DOC²), we understand the importance of data security and take it very seriously.
+At DocBits (DOC²), we understand the importance of data security and take it very seriously.
 We have implemented robust measures to ensure the safety and privacy of your uploaded files and sensitive information.
 Here are some of the measures we have in place:

 ## Uploaded Files